digvijay160/LoginAndRegistrationSystem/README.md

-This project is a Login and Regisration System using C++
+This is a Login and Regisration System, implemented using c++.